-2019 election results: Pragya Thakur leads by 40,000 votes in Bhopal, thanks the people
+2019 election results: Pragya Thakur leads by over 2.55 lakh votes in Bhopal, thanks the people

 Bharatiya Janata Party leader and terror-accused Pragya Singh Thakur looks set to win the Bhopal Lok Sabha seat.
 This is Thakur’s first Lok Sabha election.

-By around 2 pm, she had won 1.63 lakh votes in the constituency.
-Congress leader Digvijaya Singh was trailing her by around 40,000 votes.
+By around 3.30 pm, she had won 6.24 lakh votes in the constituency.
+Congress leader Digvijaya Singh was trailing her by more than 2.55 lakh votes.
 The counting is still in progress.
-According to Election Commission data, Thakur had won 55.7% of the votes by 2 pm, while Singh had 41.6%.
+According to Election Commission data, Thakur had won 61.11% of the votes by 3.30 pm, while Singh had 36.09%.

 Thakur is currently being tried for terrorism charges in connection with the Malegaon blasts in 2008 that killed six people.
 She is out on bail on health grounds.
 Her candidature had surprised many, with several political observers seeing this as an obvious attempt by the BJP to polarise the electorate on religious lines.
 Bhopal has about 20.53 lakh voters, of whom 4.5 lakh are Muslim.